NURSPRAC 708 : Emergency Specialty Nursing

 Campus Experience

-Attendance is expected at scheduled activities including tutorials to complete components of the course.
+Attendance is expected at scheduled activities including lectures and tutorials to complete components of the course.

 The course will not include live online events including group discussions/tutorials.